mendix/docs/ATS/Custom+Action+Creation+Tutorial.md

 The output of the [Find Widget Child Node](/Mendix+Actions/System/Find+Widget+Child+Node) action will automatically be set as input value for the [Get Text](Selenium+Actions/Get/Get+Text) action.

+## Set Return Value
-Next we have to set the output value of the [Get Text](Selenium+Actions/Get/Get+Text) action as return value of our custom action.
+Next we have to set the output value of the [Get Text](Selenium+Actions/Get/Get+Text) action as return value for our custom action.
 Click **Add** and search for **"Set Return Value"**.
 Add the corresponding action as subaction.
 After you have added the [Set Return Value](ATS+Core+Actions/Set+Return+Value) action, doubleclick the **"Value"** row in **Input Values** table.
 In the **Edit Input Value** dialog, click on the category **Test Step Output** and select **"#2 Value [String]"**.
 Click **Save**.
 <div class="alert alert-info">
 The <b>Test Step Output</b> category contains all output values of your test/action steps.
 You can identify the number of the test/action step by the number with the leading #
 </div>
 ![Set Return Value](attachments/Custom+Action+Creation+Tutorial/setReturnValue.png)

 Now, that the return value is set for our custom action, we can use it in our test cases or in other actions.